tecdrop/BlackPWA/README.md

 - **Presentation Background:** Neutral background for presentations or video calls.
 - **Privacy Screen:** Quickly hide parts of the desktop or the entire desktop to maintain privacy.
 - **PWA Testing:** Check if your browser and device can install and display Progressive Web Apps properly.
-- **Screen Management:** Hide secondary screens, save power on OLED screens, and prevent screen burn-in without turning screens off.
+- **Screen Management:** Hide screens, save power, and prevent burn-in without turning screens off.

 ## Benefits